Star Wars and Monopoly game creator Parker Brothers opened up about how one of the first Star Wars video games was made.

 The Empire Strikes Back was a story about rebels slipping under the radar to beat an empire at their own game, and that doesn’t just apply to the movie.
 Back in the days of the Atari VCS, one of the earliest video game consoles ever made, third-party games were almost unheard of.
 Along came newcomers Activision (yes, they’ve been around that long) and Parker Brothers, and the game was changed.
 Thus Star Wars got its first licensed game ever.

 Parker Brothers programmer Rex Bradford said, “Parker Brothers was just a typical Yankee board game manufacturer.
-Making was a new kind of thing for them.”
+Making [video games] was a new kind of thing for them.”

 Parker Brothers had a smash hit in their video game Merlin, one of the first of many portable games back before we had ever heard of Game Boy.
 It wasn’t long before their president had set his sights on the new Atari machine.